JBKLabs/react-models/README.md

 `withModelEffects` is an HoC which allows you to inject any model's effects into your component as props.

-**mapEffects**: A Function which is provided all effects nested by model, i.e. `_.items.applyAsync`, and expects an object to be returned.
+**mapEffects**: A Function which is provided all effects nested by model, i.e. `models.items.applyAsync`, and expects an object to be returned.

 ```js
 const mapEffects = (models) => ({